 Idea Tournament is something I helped build several years ago, a head-to-head contest of competing ideas The user is randomly presented with two ideas, and he chooses the idea he feels is the better one.
 A dedicated mathematical algorithm calculates scores for each idea based on the tournament, not only on a win/lose ratio, but also on how many times an idea has won and against which ideas.
 It sounds complex, but is extremely simple, as eventually all the users see is pairs of ideas, and the end result is a final score between 0-100 per idea.
 The user does not choose which ideas to vote on, is merely presented with two ideas to pick from.
 Qmarkets’ system ensures all ideas receive similar exposure, and all ideas are given equal votes.

-This method is a highly engaging and quick technique for evaluating large quantities of ideas, and holds several advantages over Star Rating and Prediction Markets: Two users can look at the same idea, with one user voting it 4 stars and the other voting it 5 stars, or one user investing 150 tokens and the other investing 120 tokens, when in reality both users feel the same way about the idea but provide different quantitative interpretations of their qualitative thoughts.
+This method is a highly engaging and quick technique for evaluating large quantities of ideas, and holds several advantages over Star Rating and Token Voting: Two users can look at the same idea, with one user voting it 4 stars and the other voting it 5 stars, or one user investing 150 tokens and the other investing 120 tokens, when in reality both users feel the same way about the idea but provide different quantitative interpretations of their qualitative thoughts.
 Also, Idea Tournament allows user to focus solely on 2 ideas, without needing to split their votes over a large number of ideas.
 As long as there are a large number of votes from a large number of users, the better ideas will stand out, providing you with the accurate answers you need.

 Cast Your Votes!